Why use CRM in conjunction with Microsoft Business Central?

 Microsoft Dynamics 365 Business Central (or NAV) has CRM functionality, which is perfectly suitable for some companies.
-The power of using the Business Central CRM module is that it is automatically connected with the G/L, and as a result, you have an already set-up CRM module when you put in the contact details for your supplier and customers.
+The power and benefit of using the native Business Central CRM module is that it is automatically connected with the G/L, and as a result, you have an already set-up CRM module when you put in the contact details for your supplier and customers.
 You can see contact activity as part of the CRM module, and you also have the benefit of understanding the supplier or customer’s current payment status, history, outstanding debt owed or due.
 This provides a 360 degree view of your business.

 Microsoft Dynamics CRM

 However, CRM in Business Central (BC) is not highly sophisticated.
 Whilst you can still use the standard CRM functions such as campaigns, lead and opportunity management and account management, it does not have the modern ‘look and feel’ and dynamic dashboards that dedicated, stand-alone CRM systems do.
 Also, the CRM functionality in BC can be limited for the more integrated processes that many companies have such as linking to social media, website enquiries, SEO, etc.

 This is where using a separate CRM system starts to generate real benefits for companies, but you may find a gap in the financial history knowledge if the systems to not integrate well together.
 Therefore you may want to consider a CRM solution which understands the terminology of Business Central and sits on the same platform so that integration is more standardised.

 Customer Engagement is the new Microsoft Dynamics CRM